ApiTreeCZ/toolbox/CONTRIBUTING.md

 - Assign the PR to the appropriate reviewers.
 - Provide a clear and concise description of your changes.
-- Reference any issues that the MR addresses.
+- Reference any issues that the PR addresses.

 ### 4. Review and Approval